KensoDev/how-gogobot-works-keynote-outline/README.md

 4. hotfix branch

 ### GBOT
+* Based on hubot by github
+* So many addons by us as the company grew, some are humor some are useful
-1. talk about why is it awesome
+* talk about why is it awesome
-2. talk about how it's built, how we use it, why we use it and how much we love it.
+* talk about how it's built, how we use it, why we use it and how much we love it.